If you have documented needs that support academic accommodation in your courses, the Centre for Accessible Learning offers services to help.

 Step 2: Submit an Online Pre-Intake

-Scan your completed documentation and save as PDF or .jpeg files and be prepared to upload BOTH securely through the CAL online Pre-Intake web form.
+Scan your medical documentation and save as PDF or .jpeg file(s) and be prepared to upload securely through the CAL online Pre-Intake web form which you can access using your Camosun student number and password.

 - please note the pre-intake form can take some time to load on your web browser (i.e. 30 seconds) once you have entered your Camosun student login information or after that step, so please be patient

-for those who cannot log into the pre-intake form with a Camosun student login, please contact our front desk to discuss options.
+for those who cannot log into the pre-intake form with a Camosun student login, please contact our front desk to discuss options for providing the required information to CAL.

 Once we have reviewed your pre-intake info, we will contact you by email to schedule a phone, virtual or in-person appointment.